merge/skulls/README.md

 and can flash internally (at your own risk), see below.

 #### background (just so you know)
-The `-m` option above also runs `me_cleaner -S` before flashing back.
+* The `-m` option above also runs `me_cleaner -S` before flashing back.
+* The `-l` option will (re-)lock your flash ROM, in case you want to force yourself (and others) to hardware-flashing externally.

-If you don't use a RPi, change the flashrom programmer to your needs:
+* If you don't use a RPi, change the flashrom programmer to your needs.This is roughly what's going on:

       flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=128 -c "MX25L6406E/MX25L6408E" -r ifdmegbe.rom